Managing Local Storage in the AI Development Era

 echo "Cleaning Node.js caches..."

-npm cache clean --force 2>/dev/null
+npm cache clean --force 2>/dev/null || echo "npm not installed"

 pnpm store prune 2>/dev/null || echo "pnpm not installed"